Using Web View Steps

 3. Select one of the Web View step templates to preview it.

 4. Click the “Import” button to import a copy of the survey into your project.
-You may use the survey as-is, modify and extend it for your own use, or copy/paste the code from the step editor into your own web view step in a different survey.
+You may use the survey as-is, modify and extend it for your own use, or copy/paste the code from the step editor into your own Web View step in a different survey.

-Using Dynamic Fields
+Using Participant Fields

-As with other survey steps, you can utilize dynamic fields (identifiers, demographics, and custom fields) in your Web View steps.
+As with other survey steps, you can utilize dynamic participant fields (identifiers, demographics, and custom fields) in your Web View steps.
 These may appear in either the HTML or JavaScript.
 For example:

 <p>Welcome back, <%DemographicField.FirstName%>!</p>